koizachek/SentimentAnalysis/README.md

 # SentimentAnalysis
-A Sentiment Analysis on Twitter Data using R and Microsoft Azure
+A Sentiment Analysis on (german) Twitter Data using R and Excel / Microsoft Azure The chosen Topic was KI (AI) during the beginning of the Covid - 19 pandemic.
+Also: Find some visualizations via Tableau, as well as the Gephi Network.